Morphological Symmetries in Robotics: Introduction

 \subsection{Contributions}

 This work introduces a comprehensive theoretical and practical framework for studying and leveraging morphological symmetries in robotics.
 These structural symmetries, inherent of a robot's body, extend to symmetries in the system's state space and dynamics.
 Our aim is to formally define these symmetries, characterize their conditions of existence, and elucidate their implications in both analytical and data-driven methods.
 While these symmetries are readily identifiable in simple systems with basic symmetry groups, such as bilateral symmetry, our theoretical framework paves the way for identifying and exploiting morphological symmetries in complex real-world robotic systems.
 This includes humanoids, quadrupeds, wheeled robots, drones, modular, soft, and continuum robots.
-Our contributions, which can be summarized as follows, involve: \begin{itemize}[topsep=5pt,itemsep=5pt, partopsep=0pt, parsep=0pt] \item Characterizing how morphological symmetries manifest as symmetries in the system's state space, sensor readings, and the equivariance of the equations of motion and optimal control policies. \item Identifying the generalized mass matrix's equivariance as the defining property of symmetric robotic systems. \end{itemize} In the context of rigid body dynamics, this enable us to: \begin{itemize}[topsep=5pt, itemsep=0pt, partopsep=0pt,parsep=0pt] \item[\ding{104}] Establish the conditions for morphological symmetry existence, defined as analytical constraints on the robot's kinematic and dynamic parameters (\cref{sec:constraints_on_the_floating,sec:constraints_on_the_kinematic_structure}).
-Using these, we introduce an algorithm for the systematic identification of these symmetries (\cref{sec:algorithmic_id_ms}). \item[\ding{104}] Employ abstract harmonic analysis to leverage the symmetric structure in the robot's joint-space (\cref{sec:joint_space_basis_harmonic_motions}).
-This approach enables us to decompose the joint-space dynamics into a superposition of lower-dimensional, independent, and simpler dynamics. \end{itemize} To promote the use of the theory and tools developed in this work, we present the repository \textsc{\href{github.com/Danfoa/MorphoSymm}{MorphoSymm}},\endnote{ Open access repository: \url{github.com/Danfoa/MorphoSymm} } which facilitates the use of data augmentation, dynamics harmonics analysis, and the construction of equivariant/invariant neural networks, using \textsc{\href{github.com/QUVA-Lab/escnn}{escnn}} \citep{cesa2021program}, for a growing \href{github.com/Danfoa/MorphoSymm?tab=readme-ov-file#library-of-symmetric-dynamical-systems}{library} of symmetric robots.
+Our contributions, which can be summarized as follows, involve: \begin{itemize}[topsep=5pt,itemsep=5pt, partopsep=0pt, parsep=0pt] \item Characterizing how morphological symmetries manifest as symmetries in the system's state space, sensor readings, the equivariance of the equations of motion and optimal control policies. \item Identifying the generalized mass matrix's equivariance as the defining property of symmetric robotic systems. \end{itemize} In the context of rigid body dynamics, this enable us to: \begin{itemize}[topsep=5pt, itemsep=0pt, partopsep=0pt,parsep=0pt] \item[\ding{104}] Establish the conditions for morphological symmetry existence, defined as analytical constraints on the robot's kinematic and dynamic parameters (\cref{sec:constraints_on_the_floating,sec:constraints_on_the_kinematic_structure}).
+Using these, we introduce an algorithm for the systematic identification of these symmetries (\cref{sec:algorithmic_id_ms}). \item[\ding{104}] Apply abstract harmonic analysis to exploit the symmetric structure in the robot's joint space (\cref{sec:joint_space_basis_harmonic_motions}).
+This technique enables the decomposition of joint space dynamics into a superposition of simpler, independent, lower-dimensional dynamical systems, a concept we term as \gls{dha}. \end{itemize} To promote the use of the theory and tools developed in this work, we present the repository \textsc{\href{https://github.com/Danfoa/MorphoSymm}{MorphoSymm}},\endnote{Open access repository: \href{https://github.com/Danfoa/MorphoSymm}{github.com/Danfoa/MorphoSymm} } which facilitates the use of data augmentation, \gls{dha}, and the construction of equivariant/invariant neural networks, using \textsc{\href{https://github.com/QUVA-Lab/escnn}{escnn}} \citep{cesa2021program}, for a growing \href{https://github.com/Danfoa/MorphoSymm?tab=readme-ov-file#library-of-symmetric-dynamical-systems}{library} of symmetric robots.